-The recalled products were sold through the website causebox.com in 2021 “Winter Box” seasonal assortments from November 2020 through April 2021 for between $50 and $55.
-The kettle was also sold separately online at roseandfitzgerald.com from December 2020 through February 2021 for about $100.
-For more information, consumers can call Gramr toll-free at 866-512-2152 or contact them online at causebox.com and click on “Safety Notices.”
+The recalled products were sold through causebox.com in 2021 “Winter Box” seasonal assortments from November 2020 through April 2021 for between $50 and $55.
+The kettle was sold separately online at roseandfitzgerald.com from December 2020 through February 2021 for about $100.
+Consumers can call Gramr toll-free at 866-512-2152 or contact them online at causebox.com and click on “Safety Notices.”

 Product Liability Issues

 More than 500,000 scalding injuries occur each year in the United States.
 Hot liquids can cause serious burn injuries.
-In fact, scalds are the number one cause of burn injury to children under the age of 4.
+Scalds are the number one cause of burn injury in children under 4.
 Coffee, tea, soup, and even hot tap water can be hot enough to cause serious burn injuries.

-Manufacturers, importers, distributors, and/or retailers of products have a legal obligation to immediately report to the federal government any defective products that could create a significant risk of injury or harm to consumers.
+Manufacturers, importers, distributors, and/or retailers of products are legally obligated to immediately report to the federal government any defective products that could create a significant risk of injury or harm to consumers.
 They must also report a product that fails to comply with consumer safety standards.